How To Fix The Fatal Mistake That's Losing You Retail Customers

 1. Exceptional Customer Service.
 In a doctor’s office, we’d call it bedside manner.
 The training you provide to your employees on how to engage a stranger, hold their attention, dialogue with them, and display gratitude for their business, the more memorable you will be.

 2. Knowledgeable Service.
 Note the difference from the one above.
-While it’s great to have employees who have been trained on your products, shoppers relish salespeople who actually use the products and can share the wisdom they’ve gained from trial and error.
+While it’s great to have employees trained on your products, shoppers relish salespeople who use them and can share the wisdom they’ve gained from trial and error.

 3. Displays.
-You can do so much to surprise and delight a customer with creative displays.
+You can do so much to surprise and delight customers with creative displays.
 Long Tall Sally, a fashion retailer for tall women, created custom mannequins based on the precise proportions of a customer who stood 6’ tall.
 That spoke leagues to their niche market.

 4. Store Design.
-Own the lifestyle of your shoppers by creating a store that feels like a club.
-Nike’s new store in SOHO New York is like Legoland for people who love sports.
+Own your shoppers' lifestyles by creating a store that feels like a club.
+Nike’s store in SOHO New York is like Legoland for people who love sports.

 nike-soho.jpg